Compile-time

 A compile-time function that converts a String

-with an address into the Address
+containing an address into the Address

 type and embeds it into the contract.